By Pamela Blair, Ph. D.

 Those who have lost a loved one have said that if they had to do it over again that they would have gathered a team of friends or family members in the community to handle various tasks.
 In her book, “Mom Minus Dad,” Jameison Haverkampf describes what she calls an “energy team” to take on certain tasks to provide the energy the bereaved is lacking.
 For example, perhaps one person could take on the assignment of keeping track of the gifts of food, donations to charitable organizations and any other assistance provided so the family members can send thank you notes when they are ready.

 You can offer to be the hospitality director for guests, especially when family and friends come from out-of-town for the funeral.
 As friends and relatives drop by to offer their condolences you might serve as the liaison between the bereaved and their visitors.
-Other helpful gestures include managing the food that friends and neighbours bring by, screening incoming phone calls and generally helping to keep things organized.
+Other helpful gestures include managing the food that friends and neighbors bring by, screening incoming phone calls and generally helping to keep things organized.

 What would the deceased have wanted?